 Apart from the fact that you can get in a car and drive to almost anywhere in New Zealand to find scenic spots, there are a couple of official scenic routes and highways that you could also follow to see nice scenery.

-The terms "nice scenery" and "scenic route" pretty much depend on the preferences and judgment of the person who designated such places or routes as scenic.
+The terms nice scenery and scenic route pretty much depend on the preferences and judgment of the person who designated such places or routes as scenic.

-Do not forget to take the time to stop to enjoy the scenery once in a while, since not all of it can be properly appreciated from within the comfort of a car.
+Do not forget to take the time to stop to enjoy the scenery once in a while, because not all of it can be properly appreciated from within the comfort of a car.

 The official scenic routes on the North Island are: